vggls/AdaBoost_algorithm/adaboost_README.md

 # Decision Stumps & Adaboost

-Part I : Decision Stumps
+Part I : We implement a Decision Stumps classifier

 Part II : We implement the AdaBoost method defined on pages 658-659 in Bishop (Section 14.3) and use Decision Stumps as weak classifiers.